 The protection of facility employees is also a paramount concern.
 Clinical staffs are subject to increased exposure to infected individuals.
 Support personnel are also subject to exposure.
 Proper application of air filtration and proper engineering controls can reduce the risks by a level of magnitudes.
 Additionally, those that service the engineered air systems require engineering expertise and should be educated as to the importance of the systems that they maintain.

-To see specifics on air quality in health care facilities please click on one of the links on the menu to the left.
+To see specifics on air quality in health care facilities.
+Click Here.